antonioltd/Timmy-Technical-Test-F/README.md

  Pre-request:
    - compile/build is required.
-         e.g. run the command "dotnet build ~/<Solution path>/TechnicalTest.sln"  in the command line
+         e.g. run the command "dotnet build ~[Solution folder]/TechnicalTest.sln"  in the command line

  Framework objective:
          This framework is designed for BDD approach.
 User with minimal coding skills can write a test scenario with this framework.